 - Don’t be silly

-Disclaimer: I was sent these samples from iZods in exchange for an honest and fair review.
-All views expressed are my own and I did not receive any compensation as part of my review.
+Disclaimer: I was sent this ink in exchange for an honest review.
+All views and opinions expressed are my own.